andfcam/instagram-landing-page/README.md

 ## Tasks

-Recreate the following screenshot as closely as possible using the accompanying assets.

 ![example](./example.png)

+Recreate the screenshot as closely as possible using the accompanying assets and semantic HTML including:

+* sections
+* headers
+* img tags
+* buttons
+* forms

-To add the Facebook logo to the "Log in with Facebook" button use [FontAwesome](https://fontawesome.com)
+You may have to use FontAwesome to add in the Facebook logo